OOTesting/eJPT/Assessment Methodologies/Enumeration.md

  - $ smbmap -H 10.10.10.10 -u administrator -p smbserver_771 --download 'c$\flag.txt'

 #### SMB - Samba
-- Samba is the SMB version of the Linux
+- Samba is the SMB version of the Linux and is aslo on port 445.
 - can also use Metasploit  by using --> auxiliary(scanner/smb/smb_version)
 - connect via smbclient and rpcclient --> These tools are preinstalled in Kali Linux
 - enum4linux  --> great tool